cfsamson/azure-jwt/README.md

 1. Validating that the user has the right access to your system
 2. Validating any other information that is important for your use case
-3. If you ask for more information about the user than what is defined in [Microsoft ID tokens reference][link1] you will need to make a struct that maps to all the fields in the token and use the `custom_validation` method.
+3. If you ask for more information about the user than what is defined in [Microsoft ID tokens reference][link1] you will need to make a Struct that maps to all the fields in the token and use the `custom_validation` method.

-For more information, see this artice: https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens
+For more information, see this article: https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens

 ## Todo
 There are no known errors in the library but there are a few things that could be done to make it better:

 - [ ] Use alcoholic_jwk as basis for parsing and validating tokens and keys
 - [ ] Avoid leaking `jsonwebtoken::Validation` and provide a layer between so we don't depend on it's API.
 - [ ] Look for a better solution to conditionally compile openssl with vendored feature.
-The cargo.toml hack we have works for nowm though.
+The cargo.toml hack we have works for now though.

 [link1]: https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens
 [link2]: https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal